Ajiva-D/chakra-ui-vue/README.md

 **chakra-ui-vue** gives you a set of accessible and composable Vue components that you can use to build your favourite applications and sites.

 > Hello, friend! 😄
 > **chakra-ui-vue** is currently under development.
-Majority of all the components ready and can be used!
+Majority of all the components are ready and can be used!
 >
 > A more detailed documentation site is in the pipeline and will be released soon!
 Check out our [storybook](https://chakra-ui-vue.netlify.com) and [Codesandbox Vue & Nuxt Starters](#codesandbox-starters).